-In certain cases, a non-resident institution may be required to undergo a full Council review that includes both an organizational review (the readiness of the institution to mount and sustain the degree program) and a program review (the quality of the degree program being proposed) using external evaluators hired by Council.
+In certain cases, a non-resident institution may be required to undergo a full Council review that includes both an organizational review (the readiness of the institution to mount and sustain the degree program) and a program review (the quality of the degree program being proposed) using external evaluators appointed by Council.
 The focus of the organizational review will primarily be on the institution's operations in Alberta.

-- 1. Non-resident institutions that are proposing - a first degree program in Alberta (e.g., first baccalaureate), - a first degree program at a new level in Alberta (e.g., first graduate degree), or - other precedent-setting degree (e.g., first BSc when only BA programs offered), may be subject to the full Council review process.
-In other words, both the organizational and program review phases will normally be followed.
+These cases include: non-resident institutions that are proposing

+- a first degree program in Alberta (e.g., first baccalaureate); or - a first degree program at a new level in Alberta (e.g., first graduate degree); or - other precedent-setting degree (e.g., first BSc when only BA programs offered).

-- 2. Prospective applicants seeking to offer a new degree program are encouraged to discuss their plans with the CAQC Secretariat prior to submitting a proposal.
-Please contact the CAQC Secretariat by phone at 780 427 8921 or by e-mail at <a caqc@gov.ab.ca. - All applications from non-resident institutions to offer a proposed degree program are to be submitted by e-mail to Paul Gaudette, Director, Post-secondary Programs at paul.gaudette@gov.ab.ca using the Non-resident Institutions - Degree Program Proposal Template (Appendix H). - 4.
+Prospective applicants seeking to offer a new degree program are encouraged to discuss their plans with the CAQC Secretariat prior to submitting a proposal.
+Please contact the CAQC Secretariat by phone at 780 427 8921 or by e-mail at caqc@gov.ab.ca.

+- 1. All applications from non-resident institutions to offer a proposed degree program are to be submitted by e-mail to Paul Gaudette, Director, Post-secondary Programs at paul.gaudette@gov.ab.ca using the Non-resident Institutions Degree Program Proposal Template (Appendix H). - 2.
 Applications to the Ministry consist of the following: - a.
 Evidence - that the non-resident institution has had, for at least the previous five years, the authority to offer (and has been offering) the degree program in its home jurisdiction (i.e., is appropriately recognized either at the program or institutional level by an accrediting body or quality assurance agency acceptable to the Ministry, where such a body or agency exists, and/or by the appropriate public authority; - that the applicable oversight body in the home jurisdiction has approved or does not object to the institution's request for approval to offer the program in Alberta (evidence should be in the form of a letter from the oversight body); - of the non-resident institution's status, whether public or private, in the home jurisdiction; and - that the admission policies of Canadian non-resident institutions do not automatically prohibit consideration of graduates of Alberta approved degree programs.